 Is anti-spin differential worth it?

-What Is an Anti-Spin Differential?
+What is an Anti-Spin Differential?

 Benefits of an Anti-Spin Differential

-When Is an Anti-Spin Differential Worth It?
+Drawbacks of an Anti-Spin Differential

 What are the disadvantages of torque vectoring differential?